2020–21 Liga IV: Prahova County

-The championship final played between the leader and the runner-up of the regular season.
-If the match ended in a draw, the high-seeded team will be declared winners.
+The championship final was played between the leader and the runner-up of the regular season.
+If the match ended in a draw, the higher-seeded team was declared the winner.

-Petrolul 95 Ploiești won the 2020–21 Liga IV Prahova and qualify for promotion play-off to Liga III.
+Petrolul 95 Ploiești won the Liga IV Prahova County and qualify for promotion play-off to Liga III.

 Satu Mare County

+Twelve teams from the previous season declared that they could meet the conditions imposed by the COVID-19 medical protocol.